lukso-network/LIPs/CONTRIBUTING.md

 LSP proposers can then use this initial document and share the link to anyone to gather feedbacks and suggestions over it.
 This includes developers, protocol builders, experts in the field related to the LSP, or community members.

-LSP proposers are also welcomed to open discussion channels (such as on Telegram) to be able to engage with the community over their proposals, as well as invite anyone (people or projects) that they could judge interested in implementing their proposal.
+LSP proposers are also welcome to open discussion channels (such as on Telegram) to be able to engage with the community over their proposals, as well as invite anyone (people or projects) that they could judge interested in implementing their proposal.

 The goal of this process is to iterate over the initial idea and refine: